The 2018 Duke Summer Research Opportunity Program will run from May 29 to August 4.

-The application period is open.
-The application and supporting materials must be received by January 26, 2017.
+The application period will open October 27, 2017.
+The application and supporting materials must be received by January 16, 2018.

 Application and supporting materials